Sebastianhju/Runeterra-5e/Rules/Runes.md

 The maximum of armor class you can gain from this effect equal to your proficiency bonus.

+**Alteration**: As a bonus action you can remove all the armor class gained from this _Aftershock_.
+All targets wihtin 15ft of you must make a save, dc equals 10 + twice your proficiency bonus, or take 3d6 damage for every armor class loosed in this way, halved on a save.

 ---

 ### Guardian  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/Images/img-runes/Resolve/Guardian.png" Align=left width=15% height=15%>

 Once per combat when you or an ally within 30 feet of you takes damage, before you can choose grant yourself and that ally temporary hit points.
 The target taking damage gains temporary hit points equal to three plus three times your level and the other gains half that amount rounded down.

+**Alteration**: Targtets that have temporary hit points gains resistances to bludgeoning, piercing and slashing damage as long as they have these temorary hit points.

 ---